CongducPham/PRIMA-Intel-IrriS/PCBs/README.md

 - Arduino ProMini IRD PCB v5 for RAK3172 zipped Gerber archive, 2 layer board of 30.89x79.5mm [.zip](https://github.com/CongducPham/PRIMA-Intel-IrriS/raw/main/PCBs/IRD_PCB_5/Gerber_PCB5_RAK3172_IISS_2024-06-01.zip)

 Because the RAK3172 module is connected to the Arduino's serial port (UART), there is a specific procedure to debug the board in order to see the text output normally printed to the serial monitor window of the Arduino IDE.
 See the [tutorial on using this IRD PCB v5](https://docs.google.com/viewer?url=https://github.com/CongducPham/PRIMA-Intel-IrriS/raw/main/Tutorials/Intel-Irris-IOT-platform-PCBv5-PCBA.pdf).
+A correct output would be similar to [this output example](https://github.com/CongducPham/PRIMA-Intel-IrriS/raw/main/PCBs/IRD_PCB_5/dump-serial-debug.txt)

 PCBA IRD v5
 ----